|Rule No.||Rule Title|

-(d) Jockeys shall not ride carelessly, or willfully, so as to permit their mount to interfere with or impede any other horse.
+(c) Jockeys shall not ride carelessly, or willfully, so as to permit their mount to interfere with any other horse.

-(e) Jockeys shall not willfully strike or strike at another horse or jockey so as to impede, interfere with, intimidate, or injure.
+(d) Jockeys shall not strike or strike at another horse or jockey so as to impede, interfere with, intimidate, or injure.

 NOTE: Authority cited: Section 19562, Business and Professions Code.
 Reference: Sections 19461 and 19562, Business and Professions Code.

 1. Amendment filed 4-21-83; effective 5-21-83.